andrewquach-dev/daily-coding-challenges/README.md

 ## :thinking: Why?

 I do daily challenges for a few reasons:
-* I love to solve puzzles
+* I like to solve puzzles
 * Practice is the key to getting better
 * Improves my syntax by browsing through the clever one-line solutions
 * Love ~~to destroy the~~ **friendly** competition